 - Manage networks, subnets, routers, and floating IP addresses.

-- Create and manage block and object storage in the OpenStack framework.
+- Create and manage block, object and shared storage within OpenStack.

 Audience for this course